 - Certificate of Achievement Dementia Care

 - Pregnancy and Infant Loss Accredited Practitioner Training

 - Assisting Clients with Subsequent Pregnancies After Loss Accredited Practitioner Training

 - Working with trauma

-- Working with clients with long term illnesses
+- Working with clients with long term/chronic illnesses and pain

 British Association for Counselling & Psychotherapy

 BACP is one of the UK’s largest professional bodies for counselling and psychotherapy.
 Therapists registered with the Association fall into a number of different membership categories such as Individual Member, Registered Member MBACP and Registered Member MBACP (Accred), each standing for different levels of training and experience.
 MBACP (Accred) and MBACP (Snr Accred) members have achieved a substantial level of training and experience approved by the Association.

 Registered members can be found on the BACP Register, which was the first register to achieve Accredited Voluntary Register status issued by the Professional Standards Authority.
 Individual Members will have completed an appropriate counselling and/or psychotherapy course and started to practise, but will not appear on the BACP Register until they've progressed to Registered Member MBACP status.